lacework/go-sdk/lwcomponent/DESIGN.md

 copyright and permissions statement.

-One example of a third-party tool we use today is [Terraform](https://github.com/hashicorp/terraform), which allows Laceworks' users to follow the GitOps methodology by configures their Lacework accounts as code.
+One example of a third-party tool we use today is [Terraform](https://github.com/hashicorp/terraform), which allows Laceworks' users to follow the GitOps methodology to describe their Lacework accounts as code.

-Lacework believes in a growing open-source community, we envision the adoption of other third-party tools that will help our users to improve their security postures when they complement it with the Lacework platform.
+Lacework believes in a growing open-source community, we envision the adoption of other third-party tools that will help our users improve their security postures.

 ## Deprecations